Welcome to today's edition of the Rush 24-7 podcast.

 And as Rockefeller's memo said, we can only do this one time, and they're doing it now.

-Because they are censoring news from the mainstream media so that the facts will not get out to everybody.
+And this, you have to understand the context in which all this is taking place because they are censoring news from the mainstream media so that the facts will not get out to everybody.

-Do you think let me just ask you a quick question?
+Do you think, let me just ask you a quick question.

-Do you think that the Democrats are the media will go ask Bill Clinton if uh hey, you did you remember authorizing warrantless searches and wiretamps after the Oklahoma says, do you remember any of this?
+Do you think that the Democrats or the media will go ask Bill Clinton if, hey, do you remember authorizing warrantless searches and wiretaps after the Oklahoma?

-Jamie Garelli testified.
+Jamie Gorelik testified.

 You think they'll ask him that?